 The Company values options using the Black-Scholes option pricing model.
-Restricted stock and time-based restricted stock units are valued at the grant date fair value of the underlying common shares.
-Performance-based restricted stock units and performance-based stock options with market conditions are valued using the Monte Carlo simulation model.
+Time-based restricted stock units ("RSUs") are valued at the grant date fair value of the underlying common shares.
+Performance-based RSUs without market conditions are valued at grant date fair value of the underlying common shares.
+Performance-based RSUs granted with market conditions and performance-based stock options with market conditions are valued using the Monte Carlo simulation model.
 The Black-Scholes option pricing model requires the use of highly subjective and complex assumptions which determine the fair value of stock-based awards, including the option's expected term and the price volatility of the underlying stock.
 The Monte Carlo simulation model incorporates assumptions for the holding period, risk-free interest rate, stock price volatility and dividend yield.